 Long gone are Fort Gibson’s rough and tumble pioneering days, but not all is lost.
 Today’s Fort Gibson neatly marries the much-loved days of old and exciting days of new.

-The only Oklahoma town boasting a National Cemetery, Fort Gibson shows its patriotism with the Trail of Honor each Veterans Day and Memorial Day – a breathtaking display of American flags all along our streets thanks to our American Legion Post #20 and local Boy Scout Pack and Troop #638.
+The first Oklahoma town boasting a National Cemetery, Fort Gibson shows its patriotism with the Trail of Honor each Veterans Day and Memorial Day – a breathtaking display of American flags all along our streets thanks to our American Legion Post #20 and local Boy Scout Pack and Troop #638.
 You’ll see our elementary school students along the route to the cemetery take a knee on the playground in honor of passing funeral processions as veterans are brought to their honored resting place, and the Pledge of Allegiance is still recited in every classroom and before every family-friendly event in town.

 A replica of the old stockade still awaits visitors, and the original barracks, stone oven and hospital still overlook the river valley above the Verdigris.
 Civil War reenactments and school field trips to see living history demonstrations are part of the highlights at the old fort.
 Don’t miss baking day at the old fort twice a year – the smell of fresh baked bread is a delicious aroma to explore the fort with – and you can take some of that bread home with you.